SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/Dashboards_app/Available_visualizations/General/Button.md

 1. Optionally, configure the following settings in the *Settings* tab:

-   - To use a different polling interval for this component than the standard interval configured for the dashboard, in the *WebSocket settings* section, clear the checkbox and specify a different polling interval (in seconds).
+   - To use a custom polling interval for this component, in the *WebSocket settings* section, clear the checkbox and specify a different polling interval (in seconds).

    - In case the component displays more than one parameter, configure how the parameters should be grouped: by parameter, by element, by table index (if relevant) or by all the above together.